yext/answers-search-ui/README.md

 <div class="search-query-container"></div>
 ```

-Universal Search and Vertical Search provide a different way of auto complete. // so what about them is diff?? also why here?
+Universal Search and Vertical Search provide a different way of auto complete.
+If the `verticalKey` config
+option is omitted, the SearchBar will perform Universal searches.

 ```js
 ANSWERS.addComponent('SearchBar', {